PHLT 101: Essentials of Public Health (F, S)

 3 credits/ Elective

 This course provides an in-depth study of the most critical public health issue facing society.
 Topics include current HIV/AIDS information and an exploration of issues including the history of HIV, transmission and risk factors for infection, local and global disparities in HIV infection, trends in research programs, international/political implications of research and prevention efforts, and the experiences of people living with HIV/AIDS.

-This course provides students with an understanding of racial and ethnic differences in health status and the factors that shape them.
-During the course, students examine the concepts of race and ethnicity and distinguish between categories of biological and social constructionist perspectives.
-Students define and describe racial and ethnic health disparities, discuss mechanisms underlying disparities, and think critically about existing health research on health disparities.
-They also explore theoretical frameworks for interpreting disparities in health and examine approaches for elimination of racial and ethnic health disparities and improving opportunities for health equity.
+This course provides students with an understanding of racial and ethnic influences on health status and the societal factors that shape them.
+During the course, students examine the concepts of race and ethnicity, and distinguish between categories of biological and social constructionist perspectives.
+Students define and describe racial and ethnic health inequities, discuss mechanisms underlying inequities, and think critically about existing health research on health inequities.
+Students will explore theoretical frameworks for interpreting inequities in health and examine approaches for elimination of racial and ethnic health disparities.
+Prerequisites: PHLT 101 and 301.